 Away from Belize, here I was, surrounded by all of the wonderful details that make Belizeans such a warm and special people.
 I ate my fry jacks and stew chicken, swayed to brukdown and calypso, and shared stories of my experiences in Belize all weekend long.
 I even hit the red carpet – a nice change from six months in shorts and flip flops while working on my guidebook edition.

-And to top it all off, I had time to enjoy the beaches of San Diego, Santa Monica and Venice with my loved one.
+And to top it all off, I had time to enjoy the beaches of San Diego, Santa Monica and Venice.

 A big thanks to the Belize Cultural Foundation for my media pass to their events, for a fun and well-organized Belize Independence weekend stateside, and for giving me a slice of my second home.